acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 In order to support having different ships I had to break a bit a lot of assumptions I did before where there was only one main ship and only one type.
 For example, the stats definitions were general and they had the max stats in the data asset.
 Now that each ship could have different stats and each stat could have a different max, I had to move that information to the ships.

+### Different mining devices

+The main thing to do was to decouple the ships from the mining ray.
+The game until recently assumed the ship could only have mining rays.
+So I had to create an intermediary concept which is the mining device and that device could be "anything" in the future, for now I have the mining ray and the bombs launcher.
+That obviously implicated some other changes like how the stat upgrades and the installable tech applies over the ship.

+### Supported stats & technologies and max stats

+* weapon system
 * supported stats & technologies and max stats per ship
-* weapon system
 * selected ship to savegame
 * changed main game to spawn the corresponding ship
 * selecting the ship and testing screen